Leicester Archives: Anti war

 the Socialist Party, who received a huge cheer for saying: “The best way

 to support ‘our’ troops is to bring them home!”
-A wide range of

 speakers included Labour councillor Pete Soulsby, a former leader of the